tobek/laminae/d-translation-log.md

 #### The Third of the Twelth

 The introduction and outline of REF[the Macula](LEC) have been translated.
-A note on one of these pages marked a quotation as intended to preface the chapter on REF[the Bloom](CEC).
+A note on one of these pages marked a quotation as intended to preface REF[the Bloom](CEC).

 #### The Twenty-Sixth of the Eleventh